Levia-Mobius/HG-PD-Model/README.md

 # HG-PD-Model
-This repository is the official implementation of the group polarization detection model proposed in our paper "Heterogeneous Graph-based Polarization Detection (HG-PD): a Model Balancing Crude Processing with Rich Semantics"
+This repository is the official implementation of the group polarization detection model proposed in our paper "Heterogeneous Graph-based Polarization Detection (HG-PD): a Model Balancing Crude Processing with Rich Semantics".

 ## What is HG-PD and Why?
 Previous studies examining the detection and analysis of online group polarization have primarily concentrated on the single data type, such as self-reported measures, texts and graph structure.
 Typically these approaches depict group polarization as two factions with opposing viewpoints.
 However, such methodologies encounter limitations when applied to entertainment topics.
 To fill this research gap, this paper proposes a novel self-supervised model, termed HG-PD, for polarization detection on online social media.